jsqw/SRL-neon/mta/instructions.md

 ### Enchanting Chamber:

-- Script does level 5 enchant by default, change it in the script if you don't have the magic level for it
 - Start at MTA or in the Enchanting room

 ### Telekinetic Theatre

 - Set your client in fixed mode
 - Start at MTA or in Telekinetic room

-## Thank you to the following people for helping with developing the scripts:

-- Torwent
-- Slacky
-- Flight